zsparal/api-documentation/source/reference/v1/invoices-api/get-invoice.rst

    :widths: auto

    * - | ``resource``

-       | string
+       .. type:: string
+          :required: true

      - Indicates the response contains an invoice object.
 Will always contain ``invoice`` for this endpoint.

    * - | ``id``

-       | string
+       .. type:: string
+          :required: true

      - The invoice's unique identifier, for example ``inv_FrvewDA3Pr``.

    * - | ``reference``

-       | string
+       .. type:: string
+          :required: true

      - The reference number of the invoice.
 An example value would be: ``2018.10000``.

    * - | ``vatNumber``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The VAT number to which the invoice was issued to (if applicable).
+     - The VAT number to which the invoice was issued to (if applicable).

    * - | ``status``

-       | string
+       .. type:: string
+          :required: true

      - Status of the invoice.

        Possible values: